cmaxw/devchat-eleventy/src/my-angular-story/mas-086-brad-green.md

 ## Episode Summary

 Brad Green is an engineering director at Google.
-He has been ​managing Angular for the past 12 years.
+He has been ​managing the Angular team for the past 12 years.
 Brad talks about his Angular journey and explains how having a supportive Angular community outside of Google has helped them with the Angular development inside Google and especially finding new team members for the Angular team.
 Brad has recently made a decision to leave Google and so he and Aaron discuss what is next for Brad and what this means for the Angular community.

 ## Links